simon-ritchie/apysc/docs_src/source/graphics_base_fill_color.md

 ## Basic usage

-The getter interface becomes the `String` hex color code value, and the setter one also requires the `String` hex color code value.
+The getter interface becomes a `Color` value, and the setter one also requires a `Color` value.

 The following example changes the fill color (from cyan to magenta and magenta to cyan) when you click the rectangle: